Digital artwork auctions for $69 million amid online craze

 Beeple, whose real name is Mike Winkelmann, responded to the sale result with an expletive on Twitter.

+“Artists have been using hardware and software to create artwork and distribute it on the internet for the last 20+ years but there was never a real way to truly own and collect it," Beeple said in a statement released by Christie's.
+“With NFT’s that has now changed.
+I believe we are witnessing the beginning of the next chapter in art history, digital art.”

-Non-fungible tokens, known as NFTs, are electronic identifiers confirming a digital collectible is real, and have swept the online collecting world recently.
-They prove that the item is one of a kind, allowing buyers to claim ownership.
+Non-fungible tokens, known as NFTs, are electronic identifiers confirming a digital collectible is real by recording the details on a digital ledger known as a blockchain.
+The tokens, which have swept the online collecting world recently, are used to prove that the item is one of a kind, allowing buyers to claim ownership.
+NFTs are aimed at solving a problem central to digital collectibles: how to claim ownership of something that can be easily and endlessly duplicated.

+Christie's said the artwork fetched the highest price in an online-only auction and the highest price for any winning bid placed online.

+Some 22 million people tuned in on the Christie’s website for the final moments of bidding, with bidders from 11 countries taking part.